 \subsection{Human Pose Estimation}

-Human pose estimation is a classic and fundamental task in computer vision.
-Early approaches predominantly relied on CNN backbones such as HRNet~\citep{sun2020bottom} and CSPNeXt~\citep{chen2024cspnext}, coupled with heuristically designed decoding heads.
-Models like RTMPose~\citep{jiang2023rtmpose} and DWPose~\citep{yang2023effective} achieved strong performance on academic benchmarks such as COCO and COCO WholeBody.
-However, these models exhibit limited generalization when transferring from real human figures to out-of-domain cases, such as anime characters.
-More recently, fine-tuned methods built on extensive pre-trained vision backbones, such as ViTPose~\citep{xu2022vitpose, xu2023vitpose++} and Sapiens~\citep{khirodkar2024sapiens}, have achieved SoTA results on standard benchmarks, demonstrating the benefit of leveraging pre-trained foundation models for pose estimation.
-Nevertheless, these methods incur high fine-tuning costs, as they require large task-specific datasets and lengthy training schedules to achieve competitive performance.
-In this paper, we demonstrate that fine-tuning the Stable Diffusion pipeline with minimal architectural modifications can address both the generalization gap and the high fine-tuning cost.
+Human pose estimation is a fundamental task in computer vision, yet remains challenging under severe domain shifts.
+Early approaches predominantly relied on CNN backbones such as HRNet~\cite{sun2020bottom} and CSPNeXt~\cite{chen2024cspnext}, coupled with task-specific decoding heads.
+Models such as RTMPose~\cite{jiang2023rtmpose} and DWPose~\cite{yang2023effective} achieve strong in-domain performance on benchmarks such as COCO and COCO WholeBody.
+However, these models often generalize poorly under domain shifts from natural images to stylized domains such as artistic illustrations and anime.
+More recently, methods built on large pre-trained backbones, such as ViTPose~\cite{xu2022vitpose, xu2023vitpose++} and Sapiens~\cite{khirodkar2024sapiens}, achieve state-of-the-art results on standard benchmarks, highlighting the benefit of foundation-scale pretraining.
+Nevertheless, such approaches often incur high adaptation costs, requiring large task-specific data and lengthy training schedules to maintain performance under domain shift.
+In this paper, we show that Stable Diffusion provides latent features that transfer well across styles, and that they can be adapted for human pose estimation via feature-level aggregation and prior-preserving fine-tuning, narrowing the cross-domain generalization gap with substantially reduced fine-tuning cost.